yannick-lc/yannick-lc.github.io/REAME.md

 ## Structure

-Published content is in */docs* folder.
+Jekyll root is in */docs* folder.

+For now, hosted on [manifold.fr](https://manifold.fr)

+Blog itself is located in manifold.fr/blog (index is at this location)

+manifold.fr redirects to manifold.fr/blog for now.

+Comments are handled via [Disqus](https://disqus.com/), using Shortname is set in `_config.yml`.

+## Run

 To run locally:
 ```bash